-MG Legal's expert family lawyers offer a bespoke service to each and every one of our clients, and our advice will be unique to your situation.
-If you want to spend more time with your children, or you would like to have a more structured child contact plan, give our team of friendly children law experts a call, today.
+MG Legal's expert family lawyers offer a bespoke service to each and every one of our clients, and our advice will be tailored to your situation.
+If you want to spend more time with your children, or you would like to have a more structured plan for child arangements, give our team of friendly children law experts a call, today.

-Why choose MG Legal for my children issues?
+Why choose MG Legal as my child custody solicitors?

 Well, there is not much that our expert family lawyers haven't seen or done when it comes to children issues.
 We know that the advice given could affect the rest of your life: so we sit and listen, advise as to the options and then do more than any other legal team to get the best result in your individual case.
 Our expert Family Law solicitors specialise in divorce and children issues and their success rates are second to none - read our reviews.

 Make sure you choose the right legal team to back you.

 MG Legal – Your Local Solicitors.

 The Different Types Of Order, And How To Apply

 Forms and Law, two of the most mind boggling, confusing and stressful things a person can do – the legal terminology involved, the different names for each forms, the time it takes, the emotions that you go through while completing forms, just thinking about it is enough to bring on a headache --- lucky for you, our Family Team are more than happy and capable of taking this off your hands and dealing with matters on your behalf, however should you wish to know more then we have put together a short list of the applications and what they cover to keep you in the know.. click the links below to learn more.